 Check out this week’s “Spinning Back Clique,” MMA Junkie’s weekly show that takes a spin through the biggest topics in mixed martial arts.

-Our “Spinning Back Clique” panel of “Gorgeous” George Garcia, Mike Bohn Danny Segura discuss some of the biggest storylines of 2021 with host John Morgan.
+Our “Spinning Back Clique” panel of Mike Bohn, Danny Segura and George Garcia debates and discusses these topics with host John Morgan: